Katakana: Usage

 Pre–World War II official documents mix katakana and kanji in the same way that hiragana and kanji are mixed in modern Japanese texts, that is, katakana were used for okurigana and particles such as wa or o.

 Katakana was also used for telegrams in Japan before 1988, and for computer systems – before the introduction of multibyte characters – in the 1980s.
 Most computers of that era used katakana instead of kanji or hiragana for output.

-Although words borrowed from ancient Chinese are usually written in kanji, loanwords from modern Chinese dialects that are borrowed directly use katakana instead.
+Although words borrowed from ancient Chinese are usually written in kanji, loanwords from modern Chinese varieties that are borrowed directly use katakana instead.

 The very common Chinese loanword rāmen, written in katakana as ラーメン, is rarely written with its kanji (拉麺).

 There are rare instances where the opposite has occurred, with kanji forms created from words originally written in katakana.
 An example of this is コーヒー kōhī, ("coffee"), which can alternatively be written as 珈琲.
 This kanji usage is occasionally employed by coffee manufacturers or coffee shops for novelty.

 Katakana is used to indicate the on'yomi (Chinese-derived readings) of a kanji in a kanji dictionary.
 For instance, the kanji 人 has a Japanese pronunciation, written in hiragana as ひと hito (person), as well as a Chinese derived pronunciation, written in katakana as ジン jin (used to denote groups of people).
 Katakana is sometimes used instead of hiragana as furigana to give the pronunciation of a word written in Roman characters, or for a foreign word, which is written as kanji for the meaning, but intended to be pronounced as the original.